TrinityCore/tc-wiki/database/335/world/gameobject.md

 &nbsp;

 ### phaseMask
 This is a bitmask field that describes all the phases that a gameobject will appear in.

-Aura 261 determines the phase you can see.
-For example, if you had this aura https://aowow.trinitycore.info/?spell=55782, you would be able to see gameobjects in phase 2.
+SPELL_AURA_PHASE (261) determines the phase you can see.
+For example, if you had [this aura](https://aowow.trinitycore.info/?spell=55782), you would be able to see gameobjects in phase 2.
 If you wanted the gameobject to be visible in both phase 1 and phase 2, you would set the phaseMask to 3.
 &nbsp;

 ### position_x
-*- no description -*
+The X position of the gameobject.
 &nbsp;

 ### position_y